 Presented by Metro Arts and Brisbane Festival

 Come in, grab a biccy and a cuppa.
-All shapes and kinds are accepted here, this is a safe space and not your usual support group.
+All shapes and kinds are accepted here, this is a safe space – but not your usual support group.

 If you’re ready to join the support group, wear your animal loud and proud.
-Dress in your fur, fleece or feathers; your beaks, claws or tails.
-All animal outfits are welcome whether it be cloaks, coats, make up, or masks.
+Whether fur, fleece or feathers, beaks, claws or tails – all animals and outfits are welcome!

 Fri 3 – Sat 11 Sep, 2021

 New Benner Theatre | Metro Arts, West End

 Includes ticket + pre-show dinner at our partner restaurants Cheeky Poke Bar and Beirut Baazar:

 General $70 / Concession $63 / Groups 6+ $63